ifratmitul/ifratmitul/readme.md

 - 🔭 Currently working on to become a full stack developer
 - 🌱 Learning .NET
 - :blue_heart: Love working in web development.
-Proficient in Angular, Reactjs, SCSS
+Proficient with Angular, Reactjs, SCSS
-- 👯 I’m looking for opportunity where i will be able to learn and contribute with my skills.

 ### Connect with me: